awsdocs/aws-net-developer-guide/doc_source/glacier-apis-intro.rst

 The |sdk-net| supports |GLlong|, which is a storage service optimized for infrequently used data, or "cold data."
 The service provides durable and extremely low-cost storage with security features for data archiving and backup.
-For more information, see `Amazon Glacier <http:///glacier/>`_.
+For more information, see |GL|_.

 The following information introduces you to the |GL| programming models in the the SDK.